maritza-beltran/consumer-insights-platform/README.md

 - **Prioritizes stores by opportunity** — composite scoring blends negative feedback rate, satisfaction gaps, and traffic weight.
 - **Sizes a decision-ready business case** — default assumptions produce a **$100K+** incremental revenue estimate tied to a measurement plan.

-The result is a portfolio-ready example of how insights teams translate open text into cross-functional recommendations.
+This platform is an example of how insights teams may translate open text into cross-functional recommendations.

 ---